Legalese acquires Monad Solutions Read more

 eating law

-Legalese is building L4, a domain-specific programming language for law.
+L4 is a domain-specific programming language for law.
 We treat legal rules and contracts as executable specifications.

 What is L4?